 We have some practical tips about looking after your hair.

 We have more information on how each treatment may affect your hair, and ways to cope.

 Booklets and resources

 Before your hair starts to fall out, there are things you can do to prepare yourself practically and emotionally.

-Talk to family and friends
+Talk to people

-Join a hair loss support group
+Join a support group

 Get a wig before treatment starts